 Become a Mentor

-For nearly 20 years, the Office of Alumni/ae Relations and Development, along with the Alumni/ae Association board and the Office of Career Services, has sponsored this valuable networking event for students.
-In the past two years, we have opened the event up to all three class years and even recent graduates—to assist them in learning more about potential career paths.
+Since 1993, the Office of Alumni/ae Relations and Development, along with the Alumni/ae Association board and the Office of Career Services, has sponsored this valuable networking event for students.
+The event is open to all three class years and even recent graduates—to assist them in learning more about potential career paths.
 Graduates are clustered at tables within their fields of specialization, providing an excellent informal opportunity for students to learn from small groups of alumni/ae about a broad range of career options.
 Typically, a larger Boston-area firm hosts the event.
-This year, Mintz Levin will be hosting Connections.
+This year, Locke Lord will be hosting Connections.

 Also, typically, in February, we hold a Networking Panel, where we feature graduates and others who may be involved as hiring attorneys or in bar association-related networking events.
 The panel presents information to current students about networking skills and techniques.
 We plan this event the week before our annual Connections program.

 The School of Law is committed to enhancing and promoting the collaborative education model by providing students with opportunities to distinguish themselves through involvement in a wide array of competitions.
 The Opportunities for Student Distinction program (OSD) seeks alumni/ae mentors to be paired with students involved in external competitions, as a means for facilitating further alumni/ae involvement with NUSL and to provide students with an opportunity to be coached by professional practitioners.
 Most coaching opportunities pertain to the development of pieces to be entered into external writing competitions.
 In addition, there are opportunities for alumni/ae coaching and mentoring in various external moot court and mock trial competitions, although these ventures are far more time-intensive and require frequent in-person meetings and practices, as well as travel to the competition itself.
 Check out the 2009-2010 opportunties for graduates to get involved!